 All students will study a range of mathematical concepts to provide a good understanding and to enable any student to progress to A-level if they wish.

 The specification for GCSE Science covers all aspects of science and will provide a suitable background for any A-Level science course.
-It is anticipated that the majority of Woodford students will take Triple Science although there will be some students who would benefit from taking the Double Award.
+It is anticipated that the majority of Woodford students will take Triple Science although there will be some students who would benefit from taking the Combined Award.
 Science teachers provide guidance to students in making this choice when they are in Year 11; until then, all girls study for the Triple award.

 Students choose from French, German or Latin (depending on what they have studied to date).
 Students may take both their languages through to GCSE but cannot start another language at this stage.